otaviolsantana/solvate/manual/2nd_MDRUN.md

         mdrun simbox.gro -prd -prs 1.0 -tmp 298.15 -tot 5.0

+   After production, data extraction can be carried out with trajectory truncation.
+There are several options available, which include the possibility of performing RMSD and RDF analysis of the truncated trajectory.
+The simplest procedure is to execute the command:

+        datas simbox.log -ext

+   Finally, after extraction, it is possible to remove several unnecessary files in the microsolvation treatment, which can be done with the command:

+        mdrun simbox.gro -cls

-   Several options for adjusting simulation parameters are available for the ORCA and GROMACS programs.
-The complete list can be accessed from the help menu of the MDRUN and DATAS modules (just type the program name on the command line, without additional options).
+   Several options for adjusting simulation parameters, as well as analyzing properties and extracting data, are available for the _ORCA_ and _GROMACS_ programs.
+The complete list can be accessed in the help menu of the MDRUN and DATAS modules (just type the name of the program in the command line, without additional options).

    * For examples, visit the MDRUN and DATAS tutorials page. (under construction...)